Kristen J. Naspo, MA

-Kristina L. Dooley is a Certified Educational Planner (CEP) and founder of Estrela Consulting, an Ohio-based independent educational consulting firm which guides students through the college and school planning process.
-Prior to launching Estrela Consulting in 2008, Kristina served as the Assistant Director of Admission at Hiram College (OH) and as the Director of Admission and Marketing at Andrews Osborne Academy (OH).
-In addition to her work with students, Kristina is an instructor for the University of California, Irvine teaching College Consulting Resources and also serves as a faculty member of the IECA Summer Training Institute at Swarthmore College for aspiring educational consultants.
-Kristina earned a B.A. in Communication and Sociology from Hiram College, and an M.A. in Public Relations Management/Journalism from Kent State University.
-Kristina is a Professional Member of the Independent Educational Consultants Association (IECA), and holds membership in the Higher Education Consultants Association (HECA), the National Association for College Admission Counseling (NACAC), the Ohio Association for College Admission Counseling (OACAC), the International Association for College Admission Counseling (IACAC) and the Small Boarding School Association (SBSA).
+Kristina is a Certified Educational Planner (CEP) and founder of Estrela Consulting, an Ohio-based independent educational consulting firm.
+In addition, Kristina is an instructor for the University of California Irvine Division of Continuing Education teaching College Consulting Resources and also serves as a faculty member of the IECA Summer Train-ing Institute for aspiring educational consultants.
+She is a graduate of Hiram College (B.A.) and Kent State University (M.A.).
+Kristina holds membership in HECA, both the Ohio and International ACACs.
 In addition, Kristina is a member of the Hiram College Board of Visitors, sits on the Advisory Board of Hudson Community First, serves as a mentor for College Now Greater Cleveland and volunteers for JDRF Northeast Ohio.

 MSW, Tracy has 20 years of experience working with adolescents and young adults in therapeutic settings.
 15 of the 20 years have been spent in executive leadership roles within prominent organizations that span between traditional boarding schools, therapeutic boarding schools, residential treatment centers, and wilderness therapy programs.
 She currently holds the position of Business Development Director for Outback Therapeutic Expeditions.
 As part of her role with Outback, she serves as their program representative on the Outdoor Behavioral Healthcare Council (OBHC).
 She also founded Dare to Rise, a leadership, diversity and equity consulting practice.
 She is a part of Building Bridges of Asheville as a board member and Facilitator Trainer and is an active member of CoThinkk, a social justice philanthropy group based in Asheville, NC.